pstevovski/WatchSomething/README.md

 ##### I do not hold any ownership of the images used in this project.
 For now, this project is for non-commercial use.

+##### Glasses icon in the logo made by: https://www.flaticon.com/authors/pixel-perfect from https://www.flaticon.com/

 ###### To-Do in a future update:
 * Add an option which will help the user to choose whether he wants to watch some movie, or a tv show, with specific genre or actor, which will narrow the choices the user needs to make.